juanxinho/fnbr-development-test/README.md

 - Programs dropdown is dependent on Areas dropdown.
 - The form must send an e-mail to the person requesting information.
   - The sending of this mail can be spoofed through services such as mailtrap or mailhub.
-- The information must be stored in a non-relational database (Optional).
+- The information must be stored in a database.
+  - You can use a non-relational database (optional).
 - Possible technologies to be used for front-end development: React, Vue, Angular, Javascript.
 - The backend development language is at your discretion.
-The provided is php8
+The provided is php8.

 > The entire project will be checked out with Docker compose and must work with the provided dependencies by sending a pull request to this repository.
 > Any environment variables in addition to those provided must be sent in the pull request with an explanation.